 If you've never been in a gym before you don't start by doing 200-pound leg squats and getting on a treadmill for five miles a day.
 Just like your writing, you start at the beginning and work your way up.
 The steps above are not going to make your work look like Mr. Universe overnight, but this is where you start to make a difference.
 Repetition is key.
 You keep writing, keep editing, and practice.
 Do this, and one day... you're no longer dreaming about writing that great American novel... you're finishing it.

-Award-winning writer/photographer Tedric Garrison has 40 years experience in both areas of expertise.
-As a Graphic Art Major, he has a unique perspective on the Elements of Design and how they relate to photography.
-His photo eBook; Finding Your Creative Edge in Photography proves creativity CAN be taught.
-Tedric shares both his writing and photography skills at his new website: http://writephotos.weebly.com
+Award-winning writer/photographer Tedric Garrison has 40 years experience with various creative skills.
+As a Graphic Arts Major, he has a unique perspective on the visual arts and believes that creativity CAN be taught.
+His photography tells a story and his writings are always visual.
+Tedric shares his insight and perspective at http://writephotos.weebly.com

 Article Source: http://EzineArticles.com/expert/Tedric_Garrison/88147

 Whether your mouth salivates over the mere thought of a thick juicy rib eye steak marinated in honey mustard barbecue sauce, or drools over a creamy rich strawberry sundae with chocolate sprinkles, you must admit, the food industry KNOWS how to get you addicted.
 What are they doing?
 You don't see people mainlining Twinkies or selling their car to get another brownie, but still, people keep buying that stuff whether they need it or not.
 If only we could get people that hooked on reading our books.